The Best Restaurants in the Eastern Townships

 Sherbrooke

-La Knowlton Co.
+La Knowlton Co. - Microbrasserie & Restaurant

 The concept of the beautiful microbrewery can be summed up in its philosophy: “Life is tough, beer is soft”.
 At the heart of the company is the idea of supporting the community.
-The Knowlton Co. is intimately linked to the town’s name to make this space a gathering place with beers that are accessible and that appeal to both amateurs and connoisseurs alike.
+The name of La Knowlton Co. is intimately linked to the town’s name to make this space a gathering place with beers that are accessible and that appeal to both amateurs and connoisseurs alike.
 Behind the microbrewery, we discover a very beautiful and luminous glass roof that serves as a pizzeria with a wood-fired oven to offer visitors and regulars a double formula, at once refreshing and gourmet.

 576 Chemin Knowlton